evukipm/Game-project-md1/README.md

 # Project's name
-buildHangMan
+HangMan

 ## Description
-buildHangMan is the classic game of Hangman with a programmer touch.
+HangMan is the classic game of Hangman.
 Player one introduce a word in the splash, and player two has to find it letter by letter.
-Every time you fail, te buildHangMan code makes a new line.
-If the code arrives to the last bracket, the function executes and you lose.
+Every time you fail, te HangMan draw a new line.
+If the Hangman arrives to the last line, you lose.

 If you are an asocial and want to play alone (it's more fun with a friend and even more fun with an enemy) you can do it!
 Click the randomize button and the game wil choose a word for you.